minorbug/mfsjs/README.md

 1. Clone or download this repository to your local machine
 2. Open the project folder in your web browser
-3. No additional installation is required - the application runs entirely in your browser!

 ### Prerequisites